 It is also worth looking at the build scripts in the ammo.js project.

-Make sure to use emar
+Make sure to use

-), as the system ar
+), as the systemar

-not support our object files. emmake
+may not support our object files.emmake

-Similarly, using the system ranlib
+.Similarly, using the system

-(which calls
+(which callsllvm-ranlib

-) may lead to problems, like not supporting our object files
+) may lead to problems, like not supporting our object files and removing the index, leading toarchive has no index; run ranlib to add one

 .
-Again, using
+Again, usingemmake

 /emconfigure

-but a build system might have it hardcoded, or require you to
+should avoid this by setting the env var RANLIB, but a build system might have it hardcoded, or require you to pass an option.The compilation error

-The compilation error multiply defined symbol
+multiply defined symbol

 indicates that the project has linked a particular static library multiple times.
-The project will need to be changed so that the problem library is linked only once.
+The project will need to be changed so that the problem library is linked only once.Note

-You can use llvm-nm
+You can use

-When generating standalone Wasm, make sure to invoke the _start
+When generating standalone Wasm, make sure to invoke the

 export before attempting to use the module.